colinnewell/pcap2har-go/README.md

 http://www.softwareishard.com/blog/har-12-spec/

-Note that it's not going do well with TLS traffic, so this won't be much use for most traffic you do with the outside these days.
+Note that it's not going to do well with TLS traffic, so this won't be much use for most traffic you do with the outside these days.
 This is often really handy for development however.
 Especially with internal web service development.